concreted/dqiv-nds-en-script-patcher/README.md

     - Rules:
         - `they's` to `they are`
         - `What luck!` to `Found` - this makes the standard item discovery text flow better since we cannot use the `%0` control character to add the proper prefix.
 - Re-layout line by first converting all newlines into spaces.
-Then split segments into lines with a max limit (usually 42) on space boundaries, changing spaces to newlines.
+Then split segments into lines with a max limit (usually 44) on space boundaries, changing spaces to newlines.

 Each resulting file should be same size as the original.

 The file `b0801000.mpt` contains text used in battles.
 Battle text is rendered in a smaller font, so the normal 42-char line limit makes lines a little too short.
 Also, there is a strange issue where the game auto-advances text boxes under certain conditions which can make the text box auto-advance to an empty screen.
 For these reasons I do the following special case logic for this file.
 This causes a few issues which are noted in the following section.
 - Force reflow to remove all existing newlines
-- Reflow with line limit of 45
+- Reflow with line limit of 45 (this causes the enemy death text to flow better)
 - Remove newlines from end of each line

 Additionally, we apply a special patch to shorten chapter names in `b1007000.mpt`.
 The `en` chapter titles overflow the JA ROM chapter heading text boxes so are shortened.